atomjump/loop/README.md

 Which returns a JSON object.
 Included for reporting is a 'sentiment' field which measures how positive the comment is (< 0 negative, 0= neutral, > 0 positive).

+** Getting a live sentiment **

+Include the following parameters along with 1,2, and 3 above.

+4. **format**

+   Set to 'avg'

+5. **duration**

+   Period over which to average in seconds.

+The response will be an average over the last period of all the message sentiment values.
+This will be expressed as a single number eg. 5.324.
+Note: it can take up to 1 minute before any new message's sentiment will be calculated.

 For more details see